-Zion's ability to fully undertake all of these aforementioned activities is subject to its raising the needed capital from its continuing offerings through the issuance of our securities, and we anticipate we will continue to need to raise funds through the issuance of equity securities (or securities convertible into or exchangeable for equity securities).
+Zion's ability to fully undertake all of these aforementioned activities was subject to its raising the needed capital through the issuance of our securities, and we anticipate we will continue to need to raise funds through the issuance of equity securities (or securities convertible into or exchangeable for equity securities).
 No assurance can be provided that we will be successful in raising the needed equity on favorable terms (or at all).